 The carrying amounts of cash and cash equivalents, accounts payable and other liabilities, agency funds payable and deposits held for others approximate fair value due to the short maturity of these financial instruments.
 Receivables are initially recorded at fair value using an appropriate discount rate and approximate fair value at year-end.
-Investments, beneficial interests in trusts and split-interest agreements, assets held under split-interest agreements and obligations under split-interest agreements are carried at fair value.
+Investments, beneficial interests in trusts and split-interest agreements, assets held under split-interest agreements are carried at fair value.